 Depending on the program and school you choose, getting a grad degree can be costly.

 - Grad assistant positions.
-Many universities receive a certain amount from the government for each grad student they accept.
-As such, they will often waive the tuition fee and sometimes offer living expenses via a part-time grad assistant position.
+Many universities receive a certain amount from the government for each grad student they accept, and as such, they will often waive the tuition fee and sometimes offer living expenses via a part-time grad assistant position.

 - Research grants/positions.
 In a similar vein, your thesis advisor might have research grant funds coming and might offer that to you in return for your participation as a research assistant.
 (Note that this might force you into research work that does not interest you, but when you choose a thesis advisor, you often do so because of their previous research topics or academic interests.)